 If you’re experiencing pain in your joints or noticing redness in the area, it could be from the deteriorated cartilage caused by arthritis.
 Our doctors can help identify your symptoms and provide the best treatment.
 We’re dedicated to ensuring you have pain relief that lasts, so you don't have to live with your joint pain any more.

 Arthritis Pain Relief

 For long-lasting arthritis pain relief, we offer regenerative medicine.
 By focusing on your natural ability to heal, regenerative medicine provides the boost you need to heal faster and more effectively.

-Arthritis symptoms can be soothed by platelet-rich plasma (PRP) treatments, a branch of regenerative medicine.
+Symptoms can be soothed by platelet-rich plasma (PRP) treatments, a branch of regenerative medicine.
 Since platelets in your blood promote healing, a higher concentration of these cells will amplify your healing process.
-We create a concentrated serum of platelets from a small vial of your blood and then inject it at the site of your arthritis pain, whether that’s your knees, hands, discs, or elsewhere, and the platelets and growth factor will work to relieve your arthritis pain.
+We create a concentrated serum of platelets from a small vial of your blood and then inject it at the site of your pain, whether that’s your knees, hands, discs, or elsewhere, and the platelets and growth factor will work to relieve your joint pain.